interuss/dss/deploy/MIGRATION.md

 1. Roll back the upgrade (optional): Like the rolling upgrade, this step should be carefully coordinated with all DSS instances to guarantee the minimum number of healthy nodes to keep the cluster available.
 1. Finish the upgrade: This step should be accomplished by the Leader.

-The following sections provide links to the CockroachDB migration documentation.
+The following sections provide links to the CockroachDB migration documentation depending on your deployment type.

 **Important notes:**